 - Nelson Mandela elected as South Africa’s first black president in 1994.

-There are 6 mobile network operators and also quite a number of internet service providers in South Africa.
+There are over 5 mobile network operators and about 1 internet service providers in South Africa.
 You can checkout the

 and also details about each of them.